UtsuroNoArashi/rose-pine-SDDM/README.md

 * `Locale`: override system locale.
 * `HourFormat` and `DateFormat`: control how the time and date should be displayed.

-* `FormPosition`: controls where the form, and the clock module should be shown.
+* `FormPosition`: controls where the form, and indirectly the clock module, should be rendered.
     Accepted values are `rigth` and `left`.

 * `Margins` and `Roundings`: override the default value for margins and roundings.

 ### Where are the system buttons and the session selector?
-Our idea of a minimalist theme leaves no space for visible elements besides the essential ones, i.e. the form and clock.
-It is for this reason that both the system buttons and the session selector, are shown when hovering the top and bottom part of the screen respectively.
+Our idea of minimalist theme leaves no space for visible elements besides the essential ones, i.e. the form and the clock.
+It is for this reason that both the system buttons and the session selector are only shown when hovering the top-center and bottom-center part of the screen respectively.